Alireza-Motazedian/Dockerized_ANN/scripts/README.md

 # 4. Dependencies

-All scripts depend on the Python libraries specified in the project's `requirements.txt` file, including:
+All scripts require the Python libraries specified in the project's `requirements.txt` file, including:
 - TensorFlow
 - NumPy
 - Pandas